xsijin/Dishcover/README.md

 ## Key Challenges / Learning / Takeaways

+1. Authentication & JWT
-1. Check git branch first before doing any work!
+2. Check git branch first before doing any work!
 This will save you headaches down the road trying to change commits to a different branch.
-2. Git pull often to reduce the chances of a merge conflict.
+3. Git pull often to reduce the chances of a merge conflict.
-3. Try to ensure all pull requests are approved first before making new changes to reduce the chances of a merge conflict.
+4. Try to ensure all pull requests are approved first before making new changes to reduce the chances of a merge conflict.
-4. Communicate with team members which file we are working on to reduce the chances of a merge conflict.
+5. Communicate with team members which file we are working on to reduce the chances of a merge conflict.

 ## Authors